 Let your child know that there are some things we can learn, that help.
 When we do these things, we re-engage our whole brain and stop the release of adrenaline when it’s not needed.
 These things let our brains know that there is no sabre-toothed tiger in the vicinity – and no need to panic!

 Complete the ‘nowadays’ side of the worksheet and talk through some of the things that can help calm us down.

 Emphasise that an important thing to do when we feel very nervous, worried or anxious is to focus on our breathing – inhaling right down into the base of our tummies.
 When we do this our body tells our brain to calm down.
 This is weird and amazing, but it’s scientific!
 We know it works!

 Ways to learn from Worries 101 everyday

-We also love Aroha’s Way by Craig Phillips - this is a great New Zealand read that we’d totally recommend too.
+We also love Aroha’s Way by Rebekah Lipp and Craig Phillips - in fact any of this series are great New Zealand reads that we’d totally recommend too.